jefferyharrell/Captioner-infra/SPEC.md

 - Test-driven development (TDD) strictly followed.
 - All new features require corresponding tests before code is written.
 - Tests must pass before code is considered complete.
-- Static analysis (Pyright) and formatting (Black) enforced via pre-commit hooks and CI.
+- Static analysis (Pyright) and style (Ruff) enforced via pre-commit hooks and CI.
 - Continuous Integration (CI) with GitHub Actions for both frontend and backend.
 - Tests ensure DB/filesystem isolation and clean up after themselves.
 - Code is concise, maintainable, and written with skepticism.